 How is ADHD diagnosed?

-Since there is no ADHD test, a diagnosis can be made when a patient displays some or all symptoms on a regular basis, in more than one setting and for more than 6 months.
+While there is no single ADHD test, best practices include a comprehensive psychiatric evaluation with an objective testing protocol such as a QbTest.
+Generally, a diagnosis can be made when a patient displays some or all symptoms on a regular basis, in more than one setting and for more than 6 months.

 Are there different types of ADHD?